Timdavidcole/CV/README.md

 **Fear & Delight - The Show** (2015 to 2016)
 *Musical Director*
 - Collaborated with musicians, acrobats and dancers to build a new theatrical show from scratch.
-- Did several seasons in Australia.
+- Performed several seasons in Australia.
-- Working to EXTREMELY tight deadlines, with major musical changes throughout the run.
+- Working to EXTREMELY tight deadlines from broad briefs, with major musical changes throughout the run.

 **Universal Music** (2008 to 2010)
 *A&R Assistant*
-- Collaborated with musicians, acrobats and dancers to build a new theatrical show from scratch.
+- Helped develop music releases from scratch, from compilations to major new releases.
-- Did several seasons in Australia.
+- Stuck to tight production deadlines, while co-ordinating studios and graphics designers to ensure product was delivered on time.
-- Working to EXTREMELY tight deadlines, with major musical changes throughout the run.
+- Quality assurance, ensuring all details and copy was correct before going to manufactoring.

 ## Hobbies

-- Academia: I have a broad interest in most areas of unstructured learning, from Biology to Politics, to Maths and Sociology.
-Always trying to watch lectures on-line and expanding my knowledge.
+- Academia: I have a broad interest in most areas of unstructured learning, from Biology to Politics, to Maths and Psychology.
+Always trying to watch lectures on-line, expand my knowledge and bore people down the pub.
 - Weightlifting: Picking up things off the ground and putting them down again.
-Someone's gotta do it.
 - Cricket: Long suffering England fan.
--
+- Computer games: Long suffering Dark Souls fan.